-As the cradle of the Renaissance, Florence is packed with artistic masterpieces to admire.
+As the cradle of the Renaissance, Florence is packed with artistic masterpieces to admire – which you can do on Culture Trip’s specially curated 10-day Northern Italy adventure.
 From Michelangelo’s David to Botticelli’s Birth of Venus and Brunelleschi’s dome atop the Duomo, every corner of the city is rich with art and architecture.
 Florence’s store of cultural wealth is so overwhelming, there have even been cases of visitors to the city suffering dizziness, sweating, tachycardia and fainting.
 Stendhal Syndrome, also known as Florence Syndrome, can cause those with a deep emotional connection with the artworks to find themselves overcome with emotion and fall ill.

 Trulli are conical roofed huts exclusive to the Puglia region in southern Italy.
 These charming structures were mostly built in the 19th century as storehouses and small dwellings for the rural population.
 Usually built from local limestone, and then closed with outer stones, the trulli’s distinctive coned roofs are sometimes painted with different religious symbols to help protect the occupants within.
 Spending the night in a trullo is a unique way to experience the sun-drenched heel of Italy.

 Su filindeu, meaning ‘threads of God’ in Sardinian dialect, is a semolina pasta dough, stretched and folded into precisely 256 strands and then placed on a circular frame in three overlapping layers.
 The incredibly thin noodles are dried in the sun then cooked in mutton broth before pecorino cheese is added to make a wholesome soup.
 Making the pasta requires an expert hand, so much so that reportedly only three people on the planet still prepare it.